skholkhojaev/milo/due_diligence.md

 ```

 ## Conclusion
-forcing all the workflows to write into the UNS will not only help the overview of the PR but also the Stale workflow.
+Forcing all the workflows to write into the UNS will not only help the overview of the PR but also the Stale workflow.
+We will have a strong framework to add future checks and guidance to contributors to milo to ensure developer velocity.